Olympics on United States television: 1970s

 NBC showed the 1972 Winter Olympics from Sapporo, Japan, then ABC returned to carry the 1972 Summer Olympics in Munich, Germany.
 It was during the Summer Games that terrorists attacked the Olympic Village and killed 11 Israeli athletes.
 Although Chris Schenkel was the actual host of the Games that year, Arledge assigned the story to McKay largely because he had been a local news anchor in Baltimore, Maryland prior to joining CBS (and later ABC).
 McKay was joined on set by ABC news correspondent (and former and future evening news anchor) Peter Jennings, and coverage continued for many hours until the outcome was known.
 McKay later won an Emmy Award for his coverage.

 By the time the 1976 edition came around, McKay was installed as ABC's Olympic host, a role he would play throughout the 1970s and '80s.

 1980s

 ABC aired the 1980 Winter Olympics, 1984 Winter and Summer, and the 1988 Winter Olympics.
 After that, the network, at the insistence of new owner Capital Cities Communications (much to the chagrin of Roone Arledge's successor at ABC Sports, Dennis Swanson), opted not to bid for the rights to show any future Games.

-NBC had won the U.S. broadcast rights for the 1980 Summer Olympics, but when the United States announced its boycott in protest of the Soviet invasion of Afghanistan, the telecasts were cancelled.
+NBC had won the U.S. broadcast rights for the 1980 Summer Olympics, paying a reported $87 million for the rights, but when the United States announced its boycott in protest of the Soviet invasion of Afghanistan, the telecasts were cancelled.

 NBC then bid for, and won, the rights to show the 1988 Summer Olympics.
 Network officials convinced the organizers in Seoul to stage most of its gold-medal finals in the afternoon, which is prime time of the previous night in the U.S. Bryant Gumbel was the host that year.